pkula/examination/README.md

 # python_internship

-This project was created for the company skygate as a job intership
+This project was created for the company skygate

 * I tested api in postman
 * I use venv